joelchirayath/FileIndexer/README.md

 - 🧵 Multithreading for concurrent scanning
 - 🧠 CPU core affinity to assign processes to specific CPU cores

+## 📌 Features
+- 🧠 CPU core pinning to distribute load effectively
+- 🔄 Asynchronous communication using named pipes
+- 🧵 Multi-threaded file scanning and word indexing
+- 📄 Real-time aggregation and summary by the master node
+- 🗂️ Modular project structure for scalability

 ## 📁 Project Structure
 ```
 FileIndexer/